Budgeting Debt

 Use a Medical Credit Card

 A medical credit card is a financial tool available to help patients pay for health care expenses.
 Many creditors offer zero-interest financing, but only for a short duration.
 You have to apply and be pre-approved to use a credit card.
 The creditor will pull your credit report for review when you apply for a credit card.
-If you have a bad credit score, a creditor may deem you ineligible for financial assistance through a medical credit line.
+If you have a bad credit score, a creditor may deem you ineligible for financial aid through a medical credit line.

 Unfortunately, you cannot use a healthcare credit card for every procedure, so check with your provider if you can pay off your procedure with a credit line.
 It can be hard to pay off your debt before the introductory period ends for zero-interest financing.
 Once interest fees start accumulating, the interest rate may surprise you because it will likely be astronomical!